-Join OIT and Procurement for our next webinar to discuss technology procurement at UC Merced.
-We'll discuss how & why technology procurement differs from purchasing other types of things on campus, what you should know about various types of technology purchasing, current challenges our experts are seeing on campus, and more.
+Join OIT and Procurement for a very special webinar to discuss technology procurement at UC Merced.
+We discuss how & why technology procurement differs from purchasing other types of things on campus, what you should know about various types of technology purchasing, current challenges our experts are seeing on campus, and more.

 Q: Is Adobe Acrobat free for campus?
 How about Creative Cloud?